 Candidates normally appoint an agent to act on their behalf.
 Election agents receive all correspondence and notices from the Council, are entitled to attend the issue/opening of postal votes, polling stations and the counting of votes.
 Agents must make an expenses return to the local authority within the specified period.

+Candidates and their agents at local elections must follow certain rules about how much they spend, who they can accept donations from and what they must record after the election.
 The amount available to spend is calculated prior to each election and will be published by the Electoral Commission nearer the time.

 Details of expenses must be submitted to the Authority within 35 days after the election.

 Travelling and Subsistence Allowances are paid for approved duties.
-Expenses for childcare and care of dependants can also be claimed.